pfnet-research/NoTransactionBandNetwork/README.md

 The minimal implementation and experiments are provided in [`main.ipynb`](main.ipynb).

-More comprehensive library for Deep Hedging, `pfhedge`, is available on PyPI (See [pfnet-research/pfhedge](https://github.com/pfnet-research/pfhedge)).
+More comprehensive library for Deep Hedging, [`pfhedge`](https://github.com/pfnet-research/pfhedge), is available on PyPI.

 ## References